 School and Community Programs

-Founded in 2012, the Child Mind Institute’s School and Community Programs have delivered mental health supports to more than 51,000 students, parents, educators and counselors.
+Founded in 2012, the Child Mind Institute’s School and Community Programs have delivered mental health supports to more than 60,000 students, parents, educators, and counselors.
 Breaking down barriers to care, the program provides evidence-based services to prevent and treat student mental health disorders in school and community settings.
 We also build the capacity of school communities to meet students’ mental health needs independently.

 The services our School and Community Programs offer include: